vitiral/artifact/src/cmd/data/tutorial.md

 Take a look at [`flash/load.py`](load-1.py), which contains the machinery for loading the flash-cards file.
 Notice the various `#SPC-...` tags located in the documentation strings.
-These tags are how artifact knows which artifacts are implemented and where.
-If an artifact is implemented in code in this way it is marked as 100% "completed".
+These tags are how artifact knows which artifacts are implemented and where and can mark implemented artifacts as done.

- - if it is a SPC or TST is tagged in the source code it is 100% done
- - otherwise it is as done as the average of it's parts

 Additionally, an artifact is only considered "tested" when it's TST parts are considered done.

 Run the command

-    art ls SPC-load-format
+    art ls SPC-load -l

-Notice that it is now "implemented-at" [`flash/load.py`](load-1.py).
+Notice that it is now "defined-at" [`flash/load.py`](load-1.py).
 Go to where it says it is implemented and confirm that the information is correct.

 Head to [`flash/tests/test_load.py`](test_load.py) and notice that similar tags can be found there for TST artifacts.

 ### Exercises
 1. run `art ls ARTIFACT` on an artifact that is tagged in source.
-Now change the tag so that it is mispelled and run it again.
+Now change the tag (i.e. `SPC-load` -> `SPC-format`) and run it again.
 Did the completeness change?
- 2. do the same thing for an arifact in the `partof` field for a file in `design/`.
+2. Do the same thing for an arifact in the `partof` field for a file in `design/`.
 Notice that invalid names blink red on your terminal and you get WARN messages.
 You can use this feature to help you ensure your artifact links are correct.
- 3. we will be learning about `art check` in the next step.
+3. We will be learning about `art check` in the next step.
 Try it now with the changes you've made

 --------------------------------------------------
 ## Tutorial Stage 5: handling errors